angular/angular/src/lib/input/OVERVIEW.md

 HTML can be included before, and after the input tag, as prefix or suffix.
 It will be underlined as per the Material specification, and clicking it will focus the input.

-Adding the `md-prefix` attribute to an element inside the `md-input-container` will designate it as the prefix.
-Similarly, adding `md-suffix` will designate it as the suffix.
+Adding the `mdPrefix` attribute to an element inside the `md-input-container` will designate it as the prefix.
+Similarly, adding `mdSuffix` will designate it as the suffix.

 ### Hint Labels